c0c0n3/kitt4sme/arch/fw-middleware/data.md

 the group with the physical device.
 When sending data to the Agent endpoint, a physical device specifies the API key of the group to which it belongs.
-A `ServiceGroup` also contains the URL of the Context Broker to which data should be forwarded after having being transformed into an NGSI entity.
+A `ServiceGroup` also contains the URL of the Context Broker to which data should be forwarded after having been transformed into an NGSI entity.
 (Recall that Context Broker is the service which maintains the entities constituting the current state of the system.)
 The following JSON document exemplifies how to create a `ServiceGroup` for an HTTP